arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 }
 ```

-In the `loop()` function, the Nicla Sense Env sensores are read every 10 seconds, the people count is requested to the Nicla Vision and the Cloud connection is updated.
+In the `loop()` function, the Nicla Sense Env sensors are read every 10 seconds, the people count is requested to the Nicla Vision and the Cloud connection is updated.

 ```arduino
 void loop() {